Yugoslav torpedo boat T8

-T8 was a sea-going torpedo boat that was operated by the Royal Yugoslav Navy between 1921 and 1941.
-Originally 97 F, a 250t-class torpedo boat of the Austro-Hungarian Navybuilt in 1915–1916, she was armed with two Škoda 66 mm guns and four 450 mm torpedo tubes and could carry 10–12 naval mines.
+T8 was a sea-going torpedo boat operated by the Royal Yugoslav Navy between 1921 and 1941.
+Originally 97 F, a 250t-class torpedo boat of the Austro-Hungarian Navy built in 1915–1916, she was armed with two Škoda 66 mm guns and four 450 mm torpedo tubes and could carry 10–12 naval mines.
 She saw active service during World War I, performing convoy escort, patrol, and minesweeping tasks, as well as anti-submarine operations.
-In 1917 the suffixes of all Austro-Hungarian torpedo boats were removed, and thereafter she was referred to as 97.
+In 1917, the suffixes of all Austro-Hungarian torpedo boats were removed, and thereafter she was referred to as 97.

-Following Austria-Hungary's defeat in 1918, 97 was allocated to the Navy of the Kingdom of Serbs, Croats and Slovenes, which later became the Royal Yugoslav Navy, and was renamed T8.
+Following Austria-Hungary's defeat in 1918, 97 was allocated to the Navy of the Kingdom of Serbs, Croats and Slovenes, which later became the Royal Yugoslav Navy, and renamed T8.
 At the time, she and the seven other 250t-class boats were the only modern sea-going vessels of the fledgling maritime force.
-During the interwar period, T8 and the rest of the navy were involved in training exercises and cruises to friendly ports, but activity was limited by reduced naval budgets.
+During the interwar period, T8 and the rest of the navy were involved in training exercises and cruises to friendly ports, but activity was limited by constrained naval budgets.
 The boat was captured by the Italians during the German-led Axis invasion of Yugoslavia in April 1941.
 After her main armament was modernised, she served with the Royal Italian Navy under her Yugoslav designation, conducting coastal and second-line escort duties in the Adriatic Sea.
-Immediately following the Italian capitulation in September 1943, T8 was sunk by German aircraft while attempting to escape to Allied-held southern Italy.
+Following the Italian capitulation in September 1943, T8 was sunk by German aircraft while attempting to escape to Allied-held southern Italy.